Overview Video

 So, Who Am I?

-My name is Zidan Harb.
-Interested in programming, cybersecurity, and the future of tech.
-A lifelong learner, always curious and ready for new challenges.
+the future of tech.
+I am a lifelong learner, always curious and ready for

-I noticed that I have been through many speed bumps, but I always managed to slow down and overcome it.
+noticed that I have been through many speed bumps, but I always

-I also realized I have been driven to where I am today by many people, including my family, friends, teachers, and mentors.
-I am thankful for everyone has given me everything to even the smallest push to the success I have currently.
+I also realized I have been driven to where I am today by many people,

-I am excited for the future, and I am ready to take on the next of challenges and change.
+to take on the next set of challenges and change.